fan2goa1/kaggle-ICR/README.md

 ### Day 4&5
 I was wondering about why my local CV is extremely low but LB was mutiple times higher than CV.
 The answer was, I used Random Over Sample before KF, where meant there were some data both in trainning dataset and validation dataset.
 To correct the code, I firstly fold the whole trainning dataset and then do the over sample.

+Moreover, I made a mistake in previous days.
+I couldn't copy BN for times, because it may causes feature collinearity.
+Beyond this method, I tried data binning.

 But a new question is that, I can't make a better LB score(< 0.09).
 I have tried some EDA methods/tricks but the LB goes up rather than become smaller.